2010 New York state elections: Governor

 Andrew Cuomo and Bob Duffy prevailed in the election, receiving 61.4% of the vote.

 Attorney General

 In the wake of incumbent Andrew Cuomo's decision to pursue the governor's post and not seek re-election, five Democrats ran in a primary election; the winner was State Senator Eric Schneiderman, who had heavy backing from labor.
 Dan Donovan was the nominee of the Republican and Conservative parties.
-Schneiderman prevailed over Donovan in the November 2, 2010 general election by a margin of 54.9% to 43.7%.
+Schneiderman prevailed over Donovan in the general election on November 2, 2010, by a margin of 54.9% to 43.7%.

 Comptroller

 In February 2007, Thomas DiNapoli was chosen by the New York State Legislature to complete the unexpired term of Alan Hevesi following Hevesi's resignation.
 DiNapoli faced Republican Harry Wilson in the 2010 election.
-DiNapoli prevailed over Wilson in the November 2, 2010 general election by a margin of 50.78%-46.26%.
+DiNapoli prevailed over Wilson in the general election on November 2, 2010, by a margin of 50.78% to 46.26%.

 State Senate

 All 62 seats of the New York State Senate were up for election in 2010 in accordance with state law.

 Republicans retook the Senate majority in the 2010 elections, winning 32 seats to the Democrats' 30 on Election Day.
 One Republican Senate incumbent, Senator Frank Padavan of Queens, was defeated, while four Democratic incumbents (Sens.
 Brian Foley, Antoine Thompson, Darrel Aubertine, and Craig Johnson) were defeated in the general election.
 Democratic candidate David Carlucci was elected to an open seat in Senate District 38 that had become vacant due to the July 2010 death of Republican Senator Thomas Morahan.
 After defeating incumbent William Stachowski in a Democratic primary, Timothy M. Kennedy prevailed in the general election in Senate District 58.
 The Republicans' takeover of control of the State Senate was not confirmed until Johnson, who had sought a full hand recount of his race, exhausted his final appeal on December 20, 2010.